Skip to content

 Terminal window

-gh aw secrets bootstrap --engine copilot # Check Copilot tokens
+gh aw secrets bootstrap --engine copilot # Check only Copilot secrets

 Auto-fix deprecated workflow fields using codemods.
 Runs in dry-run mode by default; use --write to apply changes.